mohit7705/selflink-mobile/README.md

 - `src/services/api/user.ts` and the auth provider call `/api/v1/users/me/` to hydrate the profile on launch and after login.
 - `src/services/api/comments.ts` wraps `/api/v1/comments/` so shared clients (mobile/desktop) can page through comment threads and perform CRUD via the same helper.
 - `src/services/api/devices.ts` handles `/api/v1/devices/` CRUD so mobile/web can register or remove push tokens consistently.
-- `src/services/api/feed.ts` wraps `/api/v1/feed/home/` so all clients can fetch the paginated home timeline with the same helper.
+- `src/services/api/feed.ts` wraps `/api/v1/feed/home/` and `/api/v1/home/highlights/` so all clients can fetch both the paginated timeline and highlight rail with the same helper.
 - `src/components/MetalToast.tsx` and `src/context/ToastContext.tsx` supply metallic toasts used for graceful login/profile error messaging across the app.

 ## Screens & Navigation